Areas of Practice

 - J.D., with honors, University of San Francisco School of Law

-Paul focuses his practice in state and local taxation, including property tax, sales and use tax, net proceeds of mines tax and real property transfer tax.
-He provides advice and representation to clients on the application of taxes imposed by Nevada and its local governments, and on the tax treatment of proposed developments and transactions.
-Additionally, Paul represents clients in tax audits, administrative appeals and in litigation seeking a review of agency action.
-He regularly represents property owners before the county and state boards of equalization, as well as the Nevada Tax Commission.
+Paul focuses his practice on state and local taxation, including property tax, sales and use tax, transient lodging tax, net proceeds of mines tax, and real property transfer tax.
+He provides advice and representation to clients on the application of taxes imposed by the state of Nevada and its local governments, and on the tax treatment of proposed developments and transactions.
+Paul also represents clients in tax audits, administrative appeals, and in litigation seeking review of agency action.
+He regularly represents owners before the county and state boards of equalization, as well as the Nevada Tax Commission.

 Awards and Recognition

 Martindale-Hubbell AV® Preeminent™ Peer Review Rated

 - Member, Washoe County Bar Association

 - Member, State Bar of Nevada